-I know that this is judgemental, so here are some other ways to evaluate the quality of your content.
+I know that this is judgmental, so here are some other ways to evaluate the quality of your content.

-Take for example the article you are reading now, if you search Google for ‘How to improve your SEO’ you will find hundreds of articles about it but still the one you are reading now is unique to my website and original since it takes a different angle and has differentiated content from other other articles.
+Take for example the article you are reading now.
+If you search Google for ‘How to improve your SEO’ you will find hundreds of articles, but still this one is unique to my website and original since it takes a different angle on the topic from other published articles.

 Is it long enough?
 Study after study confirms that content length matters when it comes to SEO and social sharing.
-A recent one by hubspot indicates again the content between 2250 -2500 words performs better in search engines and content over 2500 words performs better in social media.
+A recent one by Hubspot shows again that content between 2250 -2500 words performs better in search engines and content over 2500 words performs better in social media.

 Is it evergreen?
 Evergreen content is a great way to improve your SEO.
-You can read my previous article that explains what is evergreen content in detail, in short by publishing evergreen content you are more likely to earn more organic traffic both in the short and in the long term.
+You can read my previous article that explains what is evergreen content in detail.
+In short by publishing evergreen content you are more likely to earn more organic traffic both in the short and the long term.

 Is it fresh?
-Have you ever imagined how many web pages are already available on the Internet and the rate this amount of information is growing?
+Have you ever imagined how many web pages are already available on the Internet and the rate at which this amount of information is growing?
 The numbers are amazing.

-Search engines care about old content but their primary concern is to give their users up-to-date content about a topic and this only one of the reasons why your website needs to be updated frequently with new content.
+Search engines care about old content but their primary concern is to give their users up-to-date content and this is only one of the reasons why your website needs to be updated frequently with new content.

 After you ensure that you can give search engines the right type of content, the next step is to make it easy to access your content.

-Register to Google Search Console – Google has a tool for webmasters.
-Register your website and find out what Google knows about your website, how many pages you have in their index, how many links are pointing to your website (that google knows about), the keywords that triggered your website to show in Google SEPRS and many more useful information.
+Register with Google Search Console – Google has a tool for webmasters.
+Register your website and find out what Google knows about your website, how many pages you have in their index, how many links are pointing to your website (that google knows about), and the keywords that triggered your website to show in Google SEPRS and much more useful information.

-Submit your sitemap and rss feed – To help search engines discover all the pages of your website that otherwise they could not found, you can create and submit an xml sitemap.
-Both Google and Bing and other search engines use sitemaps as a guide when indexing a web site.
+Submit your sitemap and RSS feed – To help search engines discover all the pages from your website that otherwise they could not find, you can create and submit an XML sitemap.
+Both Google and Bing (and other search engines) use XML sitemaps as a guide when indexing a website.

 In addition to the sitemap, in the case of Google, you can optionally submit an RSS feed that includes only your latest changes.
-This helps Google prioritise the content especially when you have a website with hundreds of pages in their index.
+This helps Google prioritize the content, especially when you have a website with hundreds of pages in its index.

 Add internal links to your content – internal links tend to boost your SEO as they serve three important purposes:

-- Can be used to ‘pinpoint’ to search engines about important pages of your website
+- Can be used to ‘pinpoint’ the important pages of your website to search engines.

-Stay in-synch with the latest developments in SEO
+3. Stay in sync with the latest developments in SEO

 SEO is changing all the time.
-Search engine engineers in the various companies (Google, Microsoft, Yahoo) are working hard to make their search results more accurate, useful and faster.
+Search engine engineers in various companies (Google, Microsoft, Yahoo) are working hard to make their search results more accurate, useful, and faster.

-Mobile Friendliness: A good example is the change that Google introduced in April 2015 which is related to how they rank websites on mobile.
-As of that date, any website that was not mobile friendly could not rank so well on mobile, even if it had good rankings on desktop.
+Mobile Friendliness: A good example is the Google mobile-friendly update (introduced by Google in 2015).
+This is related to how Google ranks websites on mobile.
+Once the update was released, any website that was not mobile-friendly did not rank so well on mobile, even if it had good rankings on desktop.

-Microdata: Another area that is gradually gaining ground in SEO is the use of microdata snippets to describe the meaning of your data to search engines.
+Schema Markup: Another area that is gradually gaining ground in SEO is the use of structured data.
+With structured data markup, you can describe the meaning of your data to search engines.

-Utilizing schemas makes your website easier to understand by search engines and in some cases this gives you an additional advantage like a rich snippet in the SERPS, better rankings for local searches and more attractive views of your adwords ads.
+Schemas make your website easier to understand by search engines and in some cases, this gives you an additional advantage like a rich snippet in the SERPS, better rankings for local searches, and more attractive views of your Adwords ads.

-Secure websites (SSL): Making your website secure i.e. https, has a small SEO benefit for now.
-As explained above, this means that a secure website will rank higher from a non-secure website, other things being equal.
+Secure websites (SSL): Making your website secure i.e. HTTPS, has a small SEO benefit.
+As explained above, this means that a secure website will rank higher than a non-secure website, other things being equal.

 SEO is not just about search engines but it’s also about users.
 In fact, if you manage to keep your users happy, search engines will be happy too.

 This means that you need to care about your users and the experience they get while on your website.
-Improving the user experience is a synonym to improving your website’s SEO.
+Improving the user experience is a synonym for improving your website’s SEO.

 Your goal is to reduce your bounce rate as much as possible and this is usually achieved through the quality of the content you provide and the design of your website.

-Gaining trust is one of the major objectives of inbound marketing and the best way to achieve this by demonstrating your expertise.
+Gaining trust is one of the major objectives of inbound marketing and the best way is by demonstrating your expertise.
 You can do this by:

 Guest posting on other websites: Guest posting has been associated with link building but the true benefits from publishing your content on other websites are more than that, provided that you do it correctly.

-Users that read your posts will more likely visit your website and some of them will register to your newsletter, buy your products or become regular visitors.
+Users that read your posts will more likely visit your website and some of them will register for your newsletter, buy your products or become regular visitors.

 Last but not least, if you want to improve your SEO you need to play by the rules.
 Forget about shortcuts or magical ways that can get you top rankings in Google overnight.

-SEO takes time to work and anything that is hard earned now (like a link from an authority website) will give you much more benefits and traffic in future.
-If you haven’t already read, take a look at how white hat SEO helped me grow my traffic to more than 400K organic visits per month (and still growing).
+SEO takes time to work and anything that is hard-earned now (like a link from an authority website) will give you much more benefits and traffic in the future.

 SEO improvement takes time